 NOW: I’m a writer, reader, and flash fiction addict.
 I’m a knitter, cross-stitcher, cook, and wife.
-I’ve lived on four continents and two islands.
-I speak Italian with a hint of Florentine in it.
+I’ve lived on four continents and four islands, some of which overlap.
+I speak Italian with a hint of Florentine in it, and my Spanish used to be terrific.
 My heroes are Stephen King and Roald Dahl and Carl Sagan.
 I hope King lives a long and healthy life for years to come, but when he’s gone I’ll be sending him an engraved invitation to my Dead Person’s Dinner Party.

 THEN: In a previous life, I was a researcher at City University London, where I worked on an investigation of the acquisition, production and perception of rhotics in Standard Southern British English with colleagues Rachael-Anne Knight and Mark Jones.
 The now-completed ESRC project involved collection and analysis of child and adult production and perception of /r/.
 We examined the effects of ultrasound imaging on speech and the differences between perception of /r/-like sounds by speakers of different English dialects and built a database of ultrasound images of British English speech sounds.

 The bulk of my research consisted of experimental and quantitative analysis of variable sound change.
 I worked on the effects of phonological, articulatory, perceptual, and social constraints on synchronic alterations, paricularly in the domain of consonantal lenition.
 Other interests included the use of ultrasound in addressing questions relating to sound change, and further investigation of the Arabic and Sinhala languages.
 And yes, I really did give a thirteen-minute talk to a packed audience on the usefulness of Principal Components Analysis in deriving lenition constructs.